Qluto1/ESkills/README.md

 # ESkills
-your phone kills
+your phone or tablet kills
 # real kill?
-It may or may not really kill you.
+You will need a working phone or tablet.
 # logs
-nope logs
+no logs
 ### by
 3u9dikdevs_